Sports Coach Logo Sports Coach Training Principles Fitness Components

 Do not ignore rest days

-After a hard week of consistent strength training, you need to take a break for at least one day in the week.
-A recovery day allows your body to reset while reaping the benefits of all the training you have done throughout the week.
+After a hard week of consistent strength training, you need to take a break for at least one day.
+A recovery day allows your body to reset while you reap the benefits of all the training you have done throughout the week.

-In addition to getting enough rest, make sure you sleep up to 8 hours every day.
+In addition to getting enough rest, make sure you sleep up to 8 hours daily.

 Address any injuries